yonsei-sslab/asgard/README.md

 # Print results to the console.
 cat output.csv

 # For MobileNetV1 and InceptionV3: Check the numbers in the 'inference only' column.
-The numbers are in seconds.
+The numbers are in milliseconds (ms).
 # For SSD and lite transformer models: Check the numbers in the 'inference total' column.
-The numbers are in seconds.
+The numbers are in milliseconds (ms).
 ```

 #### Preparation (ASGARD w/ Minimal Enclave Image)